 Mark S. Willis is a Partner in the D.C. office of Labaton Sucharow LLP.
-With nearly three decades of experience, Mark S. Willis’ practice focuses on domestic and international securities litigation.
+With nearly three decades of experience, Mark’s practice focuses on domestic and international securities litigation.
 Mark advises leading pension funds, investment managers, and other institutional investors from around the world on their legal remedies when impacted by securities fraud and corporate governance breaches.
-Mark represents clients in U.S. litigation and maintains a significant practice advising clients of their legal rights abroad to pursue securities-related claims.
+Mark represents clients in U.S. litigation and maintains a significant practice advising clients on the pursuit of securities-related claims abroad.

 Mark represents institutions from the United Kingdom, Spain, the Netherlands, Denmark, Germany, Belgium, Canada, Japan, and the United States in a novel lawsuit in Texas against BP plc to salvage claims that were dismissed from the U.S. class action because the claimants’ BP shares were purchased abroad (thus running afoul of the Supreme Court’s Morrison rule that precludes a U.S. legal remedy for such shares).
 These previously dismissed claims have now been sustained and are being pursued under English law in a Texas federal court.